millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 >>> df1 = pd.DataFrame(data)

 You can do it from a list of dictionaries.
-In this type each dictionary represents a row of the ``DataFrame``\.
+In this case each dictionary represents a row of the ``DataFrame``\.
-The different keys in each dictionary represent a row, while the value is the actual data
+The different keys in each dictionary represent a row, while the value is the actual data.

 >>> data = [{'Name': 'Norman', 'Age': 25, 'City': 'New York'},
             {'Name': 'Kevin', 'Age': 30, 'City': 'Los Angeles'},